 When do translations need to be court sworn?

-In France, sworn translations are most commonly required when public administrations request that documents such as birth/marriage/death certificates or diplomas be translated into French and stamped by an “expert” translator who’s affiliated with a French Court.
+In France, sworn translations are most commonly required when government agencies request that documents such as birth/marriage/death certificates, driving licences, diplomas, etc. be translated into French and stamped by an “expert” translator who’s affiliated with a French Court.

 How does it work?

 Court sworn translators often want to see and stamp the originals of the documents that they’re asked to translate.